 For in-the-know travellers, the Azores has long represented a beckoning blip on the radar of possible destinations to enjoy time ashore.
 The exposed tips of vast underwater mountains, the Azores lie on the nexus of the European, American and African tectonic plates, and they bear witness to the forces forever shaping our planet.
 This is a world of fumaroles, mudpots and scalding springs; of caverns, columns and grottoes formed from once molten rock; of blue lakes ringed by forests of laurel and cedar, and green pastures patterning the slopes of calderas.

-You can also sign up to join Blue Clipper as she sails on her next voyage from the Azores to Liverpool for a discounted rate.
+You can also sign up to join Blue Clipper as she sails on her next voyage from the Azores to Portugal for a discounted rate.

 |Vessel||Start Date||End Date||Start Port||End Port||Price|